casangi/casadocs/docs/tasks/task_plotms.rst

       -  index from the *FIELD_ID* column which references a row in the *FIELD* subtable, as shown in
          `listobs <../../api/casatasks.rst>`__.
-      -  When averaging over fields is enabled, the first field number of the averaged fields is used for the field value, independent of unflagged/flagged data.
+      -  When averaging over fields is enabled, the first field id of the averaged fields is used for the field value, independent of unflagged/flagged data.

    -  *‘time’*